-- 1. Click Start -> Power and then click Shut down while holding down the SHIFT key.
+- Click Start -> () (Power) and then click Shut down while holding down the SHIFT key.
 Ensure that the Power indicator is off. - 2.
-Remove the AC adaptor, all cables, and peripherals connected to the computer. - Close the display panel. - 4.
-Turn the computer upside down and remove the battery pack. - Loosen the screw securing the memory module cover in place.
-Note that the screw is attached to the cover in order to prevent it from being lost.
+Remove the AC adaptor, all cables, and peripherals connected to the computer. - 3.
+Close the display panel. - 4.
+Turn the computer upside down and remove the battery pack. - 5.
+Loosen the screws securing the memory module cover in place.
+Note that the screw is attached to the cover in order to prevent it from being lost. - 6.
 Slide your fingernail or a thin object under the cover and lift it off.

-Figure 4-10 Removing the memory module cover
+Figure 4-11 Removing the memory module cover

-1. Screw
+1. Screws